syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRotator/Sliding-Direction.md

 {% endtabs %}

-## RightToLeft
+## Right to Left

-Items can be navigated from Right to Left only.
+Items can be navigated from right to left only.

 {% tabs %}